deconst/content-service/README.md

 ### `POST /reindex`

+**(Authorization required: admin only)**

 Asynchronously reindex all content from the primary key-value content store in the full-text search store.

+*Response: Unsuccessful*

+An HTTP status code of 401 indicates that the request did not contain a valid administrator API key.

 *Response: Successful*